zephyr-data-specs/GMNS/Specification/Link.md

-# road\_link
+link

-A **road\_link** is a directed edge in a network, defined by the nodes it travels from and to.
-It may have associated geometry Links have three types of attributes:
+A **link** is an edge in a network, defined by the nodes it travels from and to.
+It may have associated geometry information.
+Links have three types of attributes:

   - Those that define the physical location of the link (e.g., shape information, length,